John-Valinsky/Windows/Java/Practical Codes/User define exception/README.md

 * This program demonstrates how to:
 * Create your own custom exception class (MyException).
 * Manually throw the custom exception.
+* Catch and handle the custom exception inside a catch block.